Swatting

-Swatting is a criminal harassment tactic of deceiving an emergency service (via such means as hoaxing an emergency services dispatcher) into sending a police or emergency service response team to another person's address.
-This is triggered by false reporting of a serious law enforcement emergency, such as a bomb threat, murder, hostage situation, or a false report of a mental health emergency, such as reporting that a person is allegedly suicidal or homicidal and may or may not be armed, among other things.
+Swatting is a form of criminal harassment that involves deceiving an emergency service (via such means as hoaxing an emergency services dispatcher) into sending a police or emergency response team to another person's location.
+This is achieved by false reporting of a serious law enforcement emergency, such as a bomb threat, mass shooting, domestic violence, murder, hostage situation, or a false report of a mental health emergency, such as that a person is suicidal or homicidal and armed, among other things.

-The term is derived from the law enforcement unit "SWAT" (special weapons and tactics), a specialized type of police unit in the United States.
-These units are equipped with tactical gear and weapons that differ from patrol units, and are called to situations that are deemed high-risk.
-A threat may result in the evacuations of schools and businesses.
-Advocates have called for swatting to be described as terrorism due to its use to intimidate and create the risk of injury or death.
+The term is derived from the law enforcement unit SWAT (Special Weapons and Tactics), a specialized type of police unit in the United States.
+It is not related to the verb "to swat".
+SWAT teams are equipped with tactical gear and weapons that differ from patrol units, and are called to situations that are deemed high-risk.
+A threat may result in evacuations of schools and businesses.
+Advocates have called for swatting to be considered terrorism due to its use to intimidate and create the risk of injury or death.